tlevine/www.thomaslevine.com/content/!/sell-laptop/index.md

 I’ve wiped the hard drive and can install Windows 7 Home (It came with the computer.) or any reasonable GNU/Linux distribution on it.

-It has two significants problems.
+It has two significant problems.

 One problem is a line of dead pixels down the center of the screen.
 (It's pretty exactly in the center--maybe two millimeters off.)
 They died about a year ago.
 They haven't been a problem for me because I normally have two windows open, one on each side of the screen, but they might be a problem for you.